 - Assuming you are a legitimate business, you should be reinstated within 72 hours.

 What to do if you just want to avoid getting your GMB listing suspended

 All good digital marketers want to know how to avoid getting your listing suspended.
 While I was on the phone, I asked the representative why I was suspended in the first place.
 It turns out that we were suspended because we made changes to the listing of this newer company while the verification postcard was in transit.
 Apparently the spam listings have been using this loophole to drastically change their listings while the postcard was “in the mail”.
 So naturally, Google is cracking down on this.

-To avoid having your Google My Business Listing from getting suspended, do this one simple thing: If you are setting up a newer company, complete as much of your profile as you can before sending the verification card out.
+To avoid having your Google My Business Listing from getting suspended, do this one simple thing: If you are setting up a newer company with Google My Business, complete as much of your profile as you can before sending the verification card out.
 This includes all addresses, categories, service areas, pictures, videos, etc. Once done, then trigger the verification.
 And while that postcard is in transit, do not touch your listing.
 Don’t change a thing until you are verified.
 Even after, I’d wait a few days for the dust to settle.

 I hope that helps.
 Let me know your thoughts and comments below.